nahandove/AmazingNumbers/README.txt

 digit.
 13 is a happy number because 1^2 + 3^2 = 10 and then 1^2 + 0^2 = 1.
 12. sad: any number that is not happy.

-Note: if the user enters invalid inputs, they are informed of their error in very specific formats. the following error messages are given depending on user error:
+Note: if the user enters invalid inputs, they are informed of their error in very specific formats.
+The following error messages are given depending on user error:
 1. If the user enters a negative number or a string for the first parameter, the program prints "The first parameter should be a natural number or zero."
 2. If the user enters 0 or a negative number for the second parameter, the program prints "The